-4.5.1 Open-field test
+2.9.1.
+Open-field test

 The antipsychotic-like effects of ELENL on hyperlocomotion induced by daily ketamine injections were evaluated using an open-field paradigm [17, 19].
-The experiments were conducted 24 hours after the final dose of a 7-day ketamine administration.
-Mice were individually placed in the centre square of the open field chamber, and the number of lines crossed was observed and recorded over 5 minutes.
+The experiments were conducted 24 h after the final dose of a 7-day ketamine administration.
+Mice were individually placed in the centre square of the open field chamber, and the number of lines crossed was observed and recorded over 5 min.

-4.5.2 Y-Maze Test
+2.9.2.
+Y-Maze Test

-The memory function was assessed through percentage alternation behaviour using the Y-maze test, as previously described by Casadesus et al. (2006) [20].
-The apparatus consists of three identical arms and spaced 120° apart.
-After a locomotor activity test conducted 24 hours after the final dose of a 7-day ketamine administration, the mice were gently placed at the centre of the Y-maze and allowed to explore all three arms for 5 minutes.
+The memory function was assessed through percentage alternation behaviour using the Y-maze test, as previously described by Casadesus et al. [20].
+The apparatus consists of three identical arms spaced 120° apart.
+After a locomotor activity test conducted 24 h after the final dose of a 7-day ketamine administration, the mice were gently placed at the centre of the Y-maze and allowed to explore all three arms for 5 min.
 The number and sequence of arm entries were observed and recorded.
 The apparatus was cleaned with 70% methanol after each test session to eliminate any residual odour from the previous mice.
 The percentage of alternations, which measures spatial working memory was calculated by dividing the total number of successful alternations by the total number of arm entries minus one and multiplying by 100.
-The formula for this calculation is as follows: Percent alternations = (Total alternations / (Total arm entries - 1)) × 100.
+The formula for this calculation is as follows: Percent alternations = [Total alternations / (Total arm entries - 1)] × 100.

-4.6.
+2.10.
 Effects of ELENL on Forced swim test

-The effect of ELENL on ketamine-enhanced immobility in a forced swim test was evaluated using the method described by Chindo et al. (2012) [12].
-Each mouse was placed in a standardized non-opaque glass cylinder (height 50 cm, diameter 20 cm) filled with water to a depth of 30 cm at room temperature and allowed to swim for 5 minutes during a pretest session.
+The effect of ELENL on ketamine-enhanced immobility in a forced swim test was evaluated using the method described by Chindo et al. [12].
+Each mouse was placed in a standardized non-opaque glass cylinder (height 50 cm, diameter 20 cm) filled with water to a depth of 30 cm at room temperature and allowed to swim for 5 min during a pretest session.
 Following this, mice received their treatments for 7 days, as detailed in section 2.6.
-One hour after the last treatment, each mouse was again placed in the same transparent glass cylinder containing water at a depth of 30 cm, and forced to swim for 6 minutes.
-The duration of immobility (the time the mouse floated in an upright position with only minor movements to avoid sinking) was recorded using a stopwatch.
+One hour after the last treatment, each mouse was again placed in the same transparent glass cylinder containing water at a depth of 30 cm, and forced to swim for 6 min.
+The duration of immobility (i.e. the time the mouse floated in an upright position with only minor movements to avoid sinking) was recorded using a stopwatch.

-4.7 Effect of ELENL on catalepsy test
+2.12.
+Effect of ELENL on the catalepsy test

-The effect of ELENL on catalepsy was assessed using the woodblock catalepsy test, following the modified method described by Costall and Naylor (1974)[21].
+The effect of ELENL on catalepsy was assessed using the woodblock catalepsy test, following the modified method described by Costall and Naylor [21].
 Mice were randomly assigned to 6 groups (n = 6) and were pretreated daily for 7 consecutive days with the following: normal saline, haloperidol (1 mg/kg, p.o.), ELENL (200, 400, and 800 mg/kg, i.p.), or risperidone (0.5 mg/kg, p.o.).
-At 60 and 90 minutes after the last drug administration, the mice were tested for catalepsy behaviour.
+At 60 and 90 min after the last drug administration, the mice were tested for catalepsy behaviour.
 Each mouse was gently held by the shoulder and below the forepaws and carefully positioned on the upper edge of a wood block surface (length = 10 cm; width = 3 cm; height = 6 cm).
 The descent latency was recorded as the time it took for the mouse to descend from the wood block.
 A mouse was considered cataleptic if it remained on the block for more than 60 seconds, as previously reported.
 [17].

-5.0 Statistical analysis
+2.13.
+Statistical analysis

 The data were expressed as mean ± standard error of the mean (SEM).
 Statistical differences between control and treatment were determined by analysis of variance (ANOVA) with the Tukey post hoc test.
+The significance was considered when………????

-6.0 Results
+3. Results